 This is an independent study, self-paced course for Florida law enforcement officers.

-This online, grant-funded course is restricted to active Florida law enforcement officers
+This online, grant-funded course is restricted to Florida law enforcement officers interested in becoming a Drug Recognition Expert.

 Registrations received between Sept.
 1-15: This course will close on September 30 at 11:59 pm (est).
 All course work and the final evaluation must be completed by this time or you will not receive credit for the course, per FDOT Grant Funding Rules.